 In December 2016, I went to see a music event at New York City nightclub Flash Factory and was shocked when the security search suddenly and without warning turned into all-out molestation.
 Security literally grabbed my genitals with the palm of their hand, and for my female companion, they pulled her bra away from her chest and reached underneath to feel her breasts.

 Upon speaking with other patrons, we quickly came to learn that we were not singled out; rather, this was Flash Factory's standard security practice.
-Their security is run by "Alpha 1 Security Group, Inc.," which is not licensed by the state to do so.
+Their security is run by companies owned by Walter DeGolyer, including "Alpha 1 Security Group, Inc.," "Ward Security Inc.," and "Aegis Security & Patrol Inc." Two of these corporations have been dissolved by the state, and the third is not licensed by the state to operate a security firm, so it appears to us that Flash Factory's security lacked the legal right to operate.
+Apparently even with $18 drinks, Flash Factory still can't afford a legit security firm.

 I created this site to ensure that everyone who is against sexual assault knows what Flash Factory is doing and avoids becoming their next victim or supporting the victimization of others.
 Please read and share your stories.